amotz1/eeg_clustering/README.md

 * clone the project and create a local python environment with the neccesary libraries (you can try the requirements.txt if it works for you)
 * change the home folder
-* add .mat file with the after pre-processing with a matrix format of n (subjects) * m (time samples) and change the load_data function in the utils file to load those files
+* add .mat file after pre-processing with a matrix format of n (subjects) * m (time samples) and change the load_data function in the utils file to load those files
 * run the main function, the program will ask you 2 questions.
 * first if you want a clustering experiment or an experiment that evaluate the performance of range of cluster numbers.
 * second if you are doing a specific experiment or if you want a to vary n_init/max_iter_barycenter arguments.